Our families need you now more than ever.

 Our trusted resources for parents and school teams were used over 147,000 times in 2019.

-We are always on the frontlines with our community, initiating and funding important research or providing impactful programs that make a difference.
+We are always on the frontlines with our community, inspiring and funding important research as well as providing impactful programs that make a difference.
 Thank you for being a champion for the children we serve.

 Send a beautiful card which depicts the neurons and fibers of the brain to in honor of someone you love.
 Learn more ….

 Restrict your donation so that it funds only our surgical evaluation scholarship program.
 Learn more …

 Did you know that your gift could be matched dollar for dollar by your employer?
 Many employers sponsor matching gift programs and will match any charitable contributions or volunteer hours made by their employees, retirees and/or employees’ spouses.
 Ask your employer whether it has a matching gift program.

 We have adopted the following Donor Bill of Rights.
 If you have any questions about your donation and how we use it, please contact us at firstname.lastname@example.org or +1.833.675.3335.